tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 of the **brightnessOn** property when the object is lit (i.e., its

-isLit property is true) and value of its **brightnessOff** (usuallu zero but possibly one — see further below) when its isLit property is nil.
+isLit property is true) and value of its **brightnessOff** (usuallu zero but possibly one --- see further below) when its isLit property is nil.

 Out of the box, this extension assumes that brightness will take a value between 0 (totally unlit) and 4 (very brightly lit), as follows:

-- **0** – Totally unlit
+-   **0** -- Totally unlit
-- **1** – Self-illuminating (so visible in an otherwise dark space) but not providing sufficient light to illuminate anything else.
+-   **1** -- Self-illuminating (so visible in an otherwise dark space) but not providing sufficient light to illuminate anything else.
 This might be used, for example, for stars in the night sky, or for the face of a flourescent clock, or for a large object like a staircase that is just about visible in a very dimly lit room.
-- **2** – Relatively dim lighting that's strong enough to see by, but not to read by, and may not penetrate well over a large distance or through an obscuring medium
+-   **2** -- Relatively dim lighting that\'s strong enough to see by,
+    but not to read by, and may not penetrate well over a large distance or through an obscuring medium
-- **3** – Normal light, sufficient to provide adequate illumination to everything around.
+-   **3** -- Normal light, sufficient to provide adequate illumination to everything around.
-- **4** – Very bright light, that doesn't necessarily provide better illumination locally, but which may be better able to penetrate through partially obscuring media or to illuminate over a larger distance.
+-   **4** -- Very bright light, that doesn\'t necessarily provide better
+    illumination locally, but which may be better able to penetrate through partially obscuring media or to illuminate over a larger distance.

 The other principal new property defined by this extension is **opacity**, which only has any effect on transparent closed containers (closed because othewise light is reckoned to be emitted at full strength through the opening, and transparent because otherwise no light would pass through a closed container at all).
-In other words, the opacity property is only meaningful on a container whose isTransparent property is set to true.
+In other words, the opacity property is only meaningful on a container whose [isTransparent]{.code span=""} property is set to true.
 If light passes through a closed container, its brightness is decreased by the value of its opacity property.
 So, for example, if a closed glass jar with an opacity of 1 contains a bulb with a brightness of 3 the light emanating from the jar will have a brightness of 2 (and similarly for light penetrating inside a closed semi-transparent booth from a light source outside the booth).

 To get at the brighthness of the current illumination within a Room or Booth you use the value returned by its **brightnessWithin()** or its **accumulatedBrightnessWithin()**.
-Out of the box both methods simply return the value of the brightest light source (adjusted for distance and/or opacity) that's currently providing illumination to the Room, Booth or Container in question.
+Out of the box both methods simply return the value of the brightest light source (adjusted for distance and/or opacity) that\'s currently providing illumination to the Room, Booth or Container in question.
 The trong\>accumulatedBrightnessWithin() method is provided in case game code wants to implement a different method of calculating the cumulative brightness of multiple light